Quantum computing books listed below, which I have read in their entirety, were all a challenge bar one.

 The three head chapters are divided as such: (I) Foundations (II) Hardware & Applications (III) Toolkit.

 Sub-sections to these include ‘binary and ternary operators’, ‘the Bloch sphere’, ‘quantum walks’, ‘tensor networks’, ‘the dot product’, and ‘basic set theory’ are all well explained.
-Like the other books in the space, it is maths heavy but focuses on how QC can be applied in today’s commercial world, which may attract readers with a business bent.
+Like the other books in the space, it is maths-heavy but focuses on how QC can be applied in today’s commercial world, which may attract readers with a business bent.
 This should have been expected from someone with as much sagacious entrepreneurship as Hidary.
 This book, then, makes a good accompaniment to the other publications of the quantum computing books on the market.

-For STEM freshman with an enthusiasm for the coming tide of QC, this is essential reading.
+For STEM freshmen with an enthusiasm for the coming tide of QC, this is essential reading.
 For the senior at college majoring in quantum physics with an internship at IBM or Honeywell next summer, a great choice, too.